thriendly/thriendly.github.io/_pages/dashboard/threads-viral-long-posts.md

 <body>
     <div id="content" class="container mt-4">
-        <h3 class="mb-4 text-primary">Thriendly Threads Templates</h3>
+        <h3 class="mb-4 text-primary">Viral long post generator</h3>

         <div id="templatesView">
             <div class="mb-4">
-                <h5>Viral thread templates that help you grow faster on Threads</h5>
+                <h5>Long post thread templates that help you grow faster on Threads</h5>
-                <p>Just choose a template and ask our AI to create a thread.
-It does all the magic.</p>
+                <p>Choose a template and create a long form thread with AI in one click.
+You can edit and submit on
+                    threads</p>
             </div>

             <div class="row" id="templateCards">